fbpx

 Physically handicapped/disabled 42

-Apart from mentioned upsc age limits for SC/ST and OBC candidates will get cumulative age relaxation.
+Apart from mentioned upsc age limit for SC/ST and OBC candidates will get cumulative age relaxation.
 In other words, age limits added in special cases.
 For example, if a person is OBC and ex-serviceman, he will get 5+7= 12 years of relaxation.
 Hence, his upper age limit will be 42 years.

-IAS Exam – Number of Attempts Allowed
+Number of Attempts Allowed

-In UPSC Civil Service Exam, General Category candidate has an age limit of 32 years which does not mean he can sit for the exam for any number of times till his maximum age limit attains.
-There are some certain criteria for various categories in number attempts along with age limit.
+In UPSC Civil Service Exam, General Category candidate has an age limit of 32 years which does not mean he can sit for the exam any number of times till his maximum age limit attains.
+There are some certain criteria for various categories in number of attempts along with age limit.

 • Number of attempts permitted for General Category: 6 attempts up to 32 years